-Accommodation is an important service for students living away from home.
-We want it to feel like home for every one of our students.
-We do not operate student housing, but you can find help locating residential by contacting the Student’s Association or our education consultants.
+This is an important aspect of every international student, we want to make sure you feel at home.
+We do not operate student housing but you can find accommodation by contacting the Student’s Association or our education consultants.

-Private hostels are run by private agencies.
-Such accommodation range from single room to quad sharing and most services are provided for.
+• Hostel Accommodation – Private Hostels are run by private agencies.
+Such accommodation can range from single room to quad sharing.
+Most services are provided for.

-This consists of a furnished room and use of facilities in a private home.
-Meals like breakfast and dinner will be provided.
+• Full Board – This consists of a furnished room and use of facilities in a private home.
+Meals like breakfast and dinner would be provided.

-Students may want to consider renting room or apartment or house directly from the owners of public or private housing.
-The rent will depend on the location, size and general condition of the property.
+• Public and Private Apartments/Houses – Students may want to consider renting a room, apartment or house directly from the owners.
+The rent will depend on the size, location and general condition of the property.
 Students are expected to pay at least one-month advance rent and one-month security deposit.